troclaux/notes/databases.md

 ### Class diagram

 - cardinality symbols
-  - read diagram as:
+  - how to read class diagrams:
+    - Entity1 ----------------------> 0..* Entity2
     - Entity1 can have 0..* relations with Entity2
       - the multiplicity is closer to the entity it applies to
   - multiplicity
-    - 1: one
+    - 1: one to one
     - *: many
     - 0..1: zero or one
     - 0..*: zero or many
     - 1..*: one or many
     - n..m: n to m

----

 ## theory